benknoble/loner/README.md

 commands.
 Because it provides main methods, the project code may be run via `run`.

-The two primary projects are `root` (the loner project) and `ebnf`.
-Switch between them with `project`; root depends on ebnf, for ease of development.
+The two primary projects are `loner` and `ebnf`.
+Switch between them with `project`; loner depends on ebnf, for ease of development.

 Documentation is generated via `doc`. `sbt-site` and `sbt-ghpages` provide site-generation tools for the [website][site].